The Art of Making Marks – A Love Affair with Drawing

-Cost: $140 Material list to follow.
+Cost: $140.
+Material list will be supplied.
 Bring a lunch.

 Instructor: Kas Stone

-KAS STONE is a professional photographic artist based in Lunenburg County, where she runs a studio gallery and leads workshops in creative digital imaging.
-Her portfolio includes an extensive list of publications, exhibitions and national awards, with a feature profile in Outdoor Photography Canada magazine.
+KAS STONE is based in Dublin Shore, Lunenburg County, where she runs a studio gallery and leads workshops in digital imaging.
+Her portfolio includes an extensive list of publications, exhibitions and national awards, with two wilderness guidebooks published by The Boston Mills Press and a feature profile in Outdoor Photography Canada magazine.

 Still Life Painting